SenSlay/Taskly/README.md

 2. Then when "Add Task" in the modal is clicked, add a task to Backlog or Sprint depending where the "Create Task" was clicked.
 ![alt text](/assets/image-4.png)
 3. Update the number of tasks within the container where the task was added.
+4. Keep a way of tracking Tasks, via array or something.
+This will be accessed for the board page

 ## BOARD PAGE: NEED 2 MEMBERS